Top 5 Things to Do in Dharawal National Park

 Jingga Pool and waterfall

-The 2.5 km return Jingga Pool walking track starts from the same spot as the trail to Minerva Pool, and also leads to a natural waterhole.
-That means you might be able to visit two waterholes in one day!
+The 2.5 km return track to Jingga Pool starts from the same trailhead as the path to Minerva Pool, giving you the chance to visit two natural waterholes in one day!

-The Jingga track is a bit more challenging, but the reward of swimming in the freshwater lagoon that is the Jingga Pool will make the effort worthwhile.
+The Jingga track is a bit more challenging, but the reward of swimming in the freshwater lagoon at Jingga Pool makes the effort well worth it.

 Read more about the Jingga Pool walking track.